risingstar-bit/Compose-Community/README.md

 # What is Hacktoberfest?

-Hacktoberfest is a program by Digital Ocean, DEV and Github, where you can easily win digital reward kit just by making 4 pull requests in the month of October to any open source projects on Github that are labled as hacktoberfest.
+Hacktoberfest is a program by Digital Ocean, DEV and Github, where you can easily win digital reward kit just by making 4 or more pull requests in the month of October to any open source projects on Github which are labled as hacktoberfest.

 # Compose-Community